 - Practice: Selected finalists meet with Acara mentors to refine their projects, work on their business plans and receive feedback on their business pitches.

-- Pitch: Selected finalists will be scheduled to present for a panel of judges on Tuesday February 28 or Wednesday March 1, 2017.
-Please save these dates if you plan to compete.
+- Pitch: Selected finalists will be scheduled to present for a panel of judges in late February/early March.

 Acara Challenge Competitor Details